 Hong Kong-based sommelier John Chan added: “The Rhône is becoming an increasingly important part of our daily sales.
 Rhône Syrah is unique – it stands out from the rest of the world.”

 And so it should.
 Syrah grown in the northern Rhône is simply magnificent; refined, concentrated, and supremely elegant.
-There are, of course, many excellent Syrah wines being crafted in the New World, particularly in Barossa Valley, Hawke’s Bay, and Napa.
+Of course, many excellent Syrah wines are being crafted in the New World, particularly in Barossa Valley, Hawke’s Bay, and Napa.
 But the wines of Hermitage and Côte-Rôtie have an undeniable edge, not least in terms of their cachet with collectors.
 Traditionally perfumed with the addition of Viognier or Marsanne/Roussanne, the wines merge potency with finesse, resulting in a delectable and inimitable wine style.
 Today, Syrah reigns unchallenged in the Northern Rhône.
 It has no equal in the quality stakes.

 History and viticulture